galaxyproject/training-material/topics/metagenomics/tutorials/beer-data-analysis/tutorial.md

 > Genus | *Felis*
 > Species |	*F. catus*
 >
-> A taxon is a then group of organisms or of population(s) of organisms that form a taxonomic unit.
+> A taxon is a group of organisms and/ or populations(s) of organisms that together form a taxonomic unit.
 A taxon is usually assigned a rank when it is given its formal, Latin name.
 >
 > ![Example of taxonomy.
 It starts, top to bottom, with Kingdom "Animalia", Phylum "Chordata", Class "Mammalia", and Order "Carnivora".
 Then it splits in 3.
 On the left, Family "Felidae", with 2 genus "Felis" and "Panthera" and below 3 species "F. catus" and "F. pardalis" below "Felis", "P. pardus" below "Panthera".
 In the middle, Family "Canidae", genus "Canis" and 2 species "C. familiaris" and "C. lupus".
 On the right, Family "Ursidae", Genus "Ursus" and 2 species "U. arctos" and "U. horribilus".
 Below each species is a illustration of the species](./images/taxonomy.png)
 >